Christians and Heaven

 by Anthony Buzzard

-“Heaven in the Bible is nowhere the destination of the dying.” — Cambridge biblical scholar, J.A.T.
+“'Heaven' is never in fact used in the Bible for the destination of the dying.” — Cambridge biblical scholar, J.A.T.
 Robinson

 “No Bible text authorizes the statement that the soul is separated from the body at death.” — the celebrated Interpreter’s Dictionary of the Bible (Vol. 1, p.
 803)